reach2prashant/Hello-World/README.md

 # Hello-World
 First project in GitHub
-This the first update on GitHub.
+This is the first update on GitHub.